-- Provide students with assessment programs conducted in a fair and reasonable manner. - Inform students of dates and requirements of assessment tasks. - Provide students with appropriate information about the nature of the task, the requirements of submission and the aspects of the syllabus under assessment. - Provide students with detailed feedback on their performance, in a timely manner. - Return all assessment tasks including examination papers to students to keep, with consideration given to exclusion periods.
+- Provide students with assessment programs conducted in a fair and reasonable manner. - Inform students of dates and requirements of assessment tasks. - Provide students with appropriate information about the nature of the task, the requirements of submission and the aspects of the syllabus under assessment. - Provide students with detailed feedback on their performance within 10 school days of submission, pending the marking process. - Return all assessment tasks including examination papers to students to keep, with consideration given to exclusion periods.